cbor-wg/update-8610-grammar/draft-ietf-cbor-update-8610-grammar.md

 Any other rule content in the file has to be available for directive processing, making the requirement for at least one rule cumbersome.

-Therefore, we extend the grammar as follows:
+Therefore, we extend the grammar as in {{empty-new}}
+and make the existence of at least one rule a semantic constraint, to be fulfilled after processing of all directives.

 ~~~ abnf
 ; new top-level rule:
 cddl = S *(rule S)
 ~~~

-and make the existence of at least one rule a semantic constraint, to be fulfilled after processing of all directives.
+{: #empty-new title="Updated ABNF for top-level rule cddl" sourcecode-name="cddl-new-cddl.abnf"}

 Non-literal Tag Numbers {#tagnum}